befeleme/karolinasurma.eu/content/2021-02-15_like-columbus-but-better.md

 It happens a lot to me that I'm not sure how to tag a particular thing.
 When preparing a talk, I was looking for a dog hairdresser to build a _funny_ example.
-Typing "dog hairdresser tag osm" to my favourite search engine resulted in an immediate shot: [the answer](https://wiki.openstreetmap.org/wiki/Tag:shop%3Dpet_grooming).
+Typing "dog hairdresser tag osm" to my favorite search engine resulted in an immediate shot: [the answer](https://wiki.openstreetmap.org/wiki/Tag:shop%3Dpet_grooming).

 I highly recommend diving into the Wiki to look for the answers.